Thank you for purchasing a ScreenHouse

 Step 1B: Mount C-Channel

-Once the wall or fascia is ready to mount at the desired height as calculated, snap a level chalk line along the surface at which the bottom of your channel will be installed.
+Once the wall or fascia is ready to mount the rear header, snap a level chalk line along the surface at which the bottom of your channel will be installed.
 Cut your C channel to the exact length of the finished size of your unit.
 Please note, this is the total width of all of your panels connected together minus the male lock of the last panel which you will trim off to install the side fascia extrusions.

 Tip: The provided side fascia will cap the c-channel and the front extruded gutter.
 This will be the final step of the roof installation, but keep in mind that the fascia should be cut to the length of the panels + the width of the gutter and c-channel.

 Prior to securing your C channel we suggest running two beads of caulking on the back surface where it will meet the building or fascia board.
 We suggest two screws (one above and one below the thermal break) every 12” to 16”.
 If you are installing on a fascia or wall without overhang protection (as in illustration #3 above), it is advised to flash over the channel and run a bead of caulk on the top of the C channel once installed so as to ensure a watertight seal.

 The rear c channel is pre-pitched at 1/4" per foot.
 When determining your final post height or the front height of the screen enclosure, you will need to take this drop into consideration.

 Though it is not “imperative” it is advisable that the C channel be installed with enough room to be able to use the supplied 1/2” hex head Tek screws on both the top and bottom lips in order to firmly hold the roof panels in the C channel at the house wall.
 If you cannot put the screws through the top lip, be sure to at least use the screws on the bottom lip.